 Throngs of people were moving toward the center of the town and the priests of San Damiano joined with them.
-Entering the Basilica of Saint Francis, Padre Niccacci and the others heard a new sound rising above the roar of the tanks and the bells.
-Music, coming from the second floor.
+Entering the Basilica of Saint Francis, Padre Niccacci and the others heard a new sound rising above the roar of the tanks and

 In the organ loft, with the basilica's loudspeakers turned on for all the town to hear, sat Maestro Fano, his yarmulke on his head and his monk's robes billowing out behind him, playing "God Save the King," the British national anthem.